SAP-samples/btp-cap-genai-rag/docs/tutorial/3-deploy/4-PostDeployActions.md

 2. By running these scripts in your development environment, you will get the egress IP addresses of your Kyma Cluster.

    > **Important** - These are just sample values!
-Make sure you run the script and determine your own Cluster IP addresses!
+Make sure you run the script and determine your Cluster IP addresses!

     ```sh
     sh ./get-egress-ips.sh